 I like to think of these as coffee-flavored versions of my work!
 (Yes, I’m a java junkie.)
 What does that make the originals, I wonder?
 Fruit salad, perhaps?

-My husband always teases me when I’m packaging stuff up for my Etsy shop by calling me “The Fulfillment Department.”
-I have to admit, I actually enjoy the packaging part.
-It’s an offshoot of my lifelong obsession with gift wrapping, I think.
+My husband always teases me when I’m packaging up art for my Etsy shop by calling me “The Fulfillment Department.”
+I have to admit, I spend a lot of time on packaging.
+It’s partly an offshoot of my lifelong fondness for gift wrapping, but it’s also very important to me that your art arrives in perfect condition.
+It’s heartwarming to see how many of my Etsy reviews mention the quality of the packaging!

 Yes, it’s been an insanely long time since I last posted, & I do apologize!